Skip to content

 Setup Credentials

-• Enter UserName and Password on the specified fields on the Camera Editor.
+• Enter the username and password in the specified fields on the Camera Editor.

 • Save changes by clicking on the Save button on the Camera Editor.

-• On the Camera Manager window, click Refresh on the corresponding entry of the System Cameras list to enter the credentials.
+• On the Camera Manager window, click Refresh on the corresponding camera.

-• If the UserName and Password are correct the State field shall now present Alive
+• If the username and password are correct the State field should now present Alive